Abdoul Ramane Seydou

-Abdoul Ramane Seydou (born 1949 in Birni-N'Konni) is a Nigerien officer and politician.
+Abdoul Ramane Seydou (born 1949) is a Nigerien officer and politician.

 Biography

 Abdoul Ramane Seydou volunteered for the Nigerien Armed Forces in 1967 after completing primary and secondary school.
 He attended the Officer Candidate School in Bouaké in 1975 and, upon his return in 1977, was promoted to second lieutenant and deputy commander of Seyni Kountché's Presidential Guard.
 In 1983, he became deputy commander of the 7th Sahara Motorized Company and, in 1985, commander of the 1st Armored Squadron.
 He had already held the rank of captain by 1984.

 Seydou was appointed military attaché at the Nigerien embassy in Paris in November 1987, then Minister of Youth, Sports and Culture on November 20, 1987, shortly after the death of President Kountché.
 He participated in the founding congress of the MNSD-Nassara unity party in May 1989, where he became youth party secretary.
 In 1990, he was promoted to the rank of major in the armed forces.

 Seydou lost his ministerial post when the National Conference, which was preparing the transition to a multi-party system, deposed the MNSD-Nassara government on September 10, 1991.
 He became head of the 3rd Bureau of the General Staff of the Armed Forces in 1992 and commander of the Republican Guard in 1995, and was promoted to lieutenant colonel.
 He was also elected vice-president of the national football federation, the Fédération Nigérienne de Football, in 1995.